FlyingFish760/5ARIP10/README.md

 ## Steps to run
 1. Open main_GA.ipynb
-2. Run modules "Import libaraies" and "Load in the data".
+2. Run modules "Import libaries" and "Load in the data".
 This step would generate a database of test data first, and will then load in the microphone and current test data.
 Things to be adjusted:
 ```python
 # adjust the data directory to the one on your own PC please